mlochbaum/BQN/implementation/perf.md

 Array operations are the way to get the most value out of an array language ([background reading](https://aplwiki.com/wiki/Performance)), so these languages tend to focus on them.
 But BQN tries to be usable in less array-oriented situations as well, and is faster for scalar code in the simple cases I've measured—things like naive Fibonacci or folding with a function that does some arithmetic.
 Dyalog is uniformly slow on such things, 5–10x worse than BQN.
 J is a bit better with tacit code and worse with explicit, 3–15x worse than BQN.
 And I measure ngn/k around 2x worse than BQN.
 For context, BQN is just slower than LuaJIT with the JIT off (which is still a fast interpreter), and I usually expect it to be about 10x slower than C in cases where C operations are compiling to single instructions (e.g. excluding auto-vectorization).

 I publish BQN benchmarks of array operations in [bencharray](https://mlochbaum.github.io/bencharray/pages/summary.html), and also use it to compare against J and Dyalog.
 I find that in all cases, if BQN is better it's because of fundamental superiority, and if it's worse it's just a case that we're meaning to improve but haven't gotten to yet.
-Mostly BQN is ahead, even by 2x or more in many cases.
+Mostly BQN is ahead, often by 2x or more.
 Now, I do tend to benchmark things that dzaima or I are actively working on speeding up, but at this point I've gotten to all the list operations that are important for performance.
-The slow cases remaining are almost all searching and sorting on larger types, 4-byte integers and floats.
+I do know some non-benchmarked cases with characters, or two arguments with different-width numbers, don't end up using the fastest code and are slower than bencharray would suggest.

 We're beginning to work on multi-dimensional operations, and have ended up substantially faster than Dyalog at a few things.
-However, Dyalog's coverage is much broader so it most likely will be faster overall if a lot of arrays of rank 2 or more are used.
+However, Dyalog's coverage is broader so it most likely will be faster overall if a lot of arrays of rank 2 or more are used.
 Similar with J, although I believe it doesn't have quite as many optimizations.
 K stores all arrays as nested lists, so it can't be as fast on high-rank arrays unless the last axis is long.

 ## Faster than C?